Being sued for sleep robbery: Here’s the case against Schiphol Airport

 They say that the nature of this abuse is no accident, but systemic and driven by — you guessed it: money. 💰

-The residents, united under the Right to Protection against Aircraft Nuisance Foundation (RBV), already won a civil case against the Dutch state this year.
+The residents, united under the Right to Protection against Aircraft Nuisance Foundation (RBV), already won a civil case against the Dutch state earlier this year.

 The court ruled that the government had systematically ignored the residents’ interests, but there was no punishment involved and, therefore, no proper enforcement.